programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 ---------------------------------

 In this lesson, we are trying to create our own corpus of cases related to people of African descent.
-We have seen in [Benjamin Bowsey’s case][] that “black” might be a useful keyword for us to use for locating other cases.
+From [Benjamin Bowsey’s case][], we might note that “black” can be a useful keyword for us to use for locating other cases.
 However, when we search for “black” on the Old Bailey website, we find it often refers to other uses of the word: black horses, or black cloth.
 The task of disambiguating this use of language will have to wait